 In 2014, the IFRC and the United Nations Development Programme (UNDP) published the results of the largest comparative study of legislation for disaster risk reduction undertaken to date.
-The study, entitled Effective law and regulation for disaster risk reduction, analysed the laws of 31 countries in various parts of the world to explore which elements were most successful, where they were gaps, and how implementation of key rules has fared in a number of contexts.
+The study, entitled Effective law and regulation for disaster risk reduction, analysed the laws of 31 countries in various parts of the world to explore which elements were most successful, where they were gaps, and how the implementation of key rules has fared in a number of contexts.

 Drawing on the findings of the study, in 2015, a “Checklist on law and disaster risk reduction” was completed.
 The checklist is designed to serve as an assessment tool to guide a review process of national and local level laws and regulations that can enhance DRR and provide guidance on how to bring national legal frameworks in line with existing international standards, in particular, the Sendai Framework for Disaster Risk Reduction.
 It also aims to foster a more integrated approach to DRR by taking into account climate change and sustainable development considerations within the review of legislation.

 What we do

 For the last decade, Irish Red Cross has been involved in disaster law activities in Ireland.
 While it may always be hoped that international disaster relief will never be required in Ireland, or in any other country for that matter, it is essential to be prepared.

 In 2013, Irish Red Cross-examined the extent to which Ireland’s existing legal and policy framework would facilitate international disaster relief and also provided recommendations on how Ireland can strengthen its legal preparedness in accordance with international guidelines.

 More recently, together with the Centre of Criminal Justice and Human Rights in the School of Law, University College of Cork, we have undertaken a series of information and awareness-raising events to advance understanding of international disaster law.
 More information about this project is available at http://disaster-law.ucc.ie